Mingxin0104/anonymous_ACL_2025/README.md

 19.Comment likes count (‘count_video_forwards’):The number of likes received by a corresponding comment can measure the popularity or influence of a single comment.

-20.Comment Time (‘publish_time’):Recording the specific time of comment posting and presenting it in the form of timestamps can help analyze the timeliness of comment activities.